Second year module

 This module introduces the central ideas of key thinkers in the sociological tradition, as they sought to understand the development of modern industrial societies from the nineteenth century to the 1970s.

-The module opens with a detailed survey of the three 'founding' thinkers of modern sociology - Marx, Durkheim and Weber, as well as an introduction to those who introduced micro-sociological approaches to the study of everyday life (eg Simmel).
-Later, competing interpretations of the character of modern societies are then examined, ranging from the functionalist society of Talcott Parsons to the more pessimistic analysis of the Frankfurt School of critical theorists.
-The subsequent turning of modern sociological theory against itself, and the emergence of postmodernism, are the starting point for the Level H core module, Contemporary Social Theory.
+The module opens with a detailed survey of the three 'founding' thinkers of modern sociology - Marx, Durkheim and Weber, and moves on to later generations of theorists who conceived of modern societies in terms of systems, the micro or everyday level, conflict and consensus.
+The subsequent turning of modern sociological theory against itself, and the emergence of postmodernism, is the starting point for the Level 3 core module, Contemporary Social Theory.

-By the end of the module the student should be able to identify, compare and critically assess the theoretical approach, substantive analyses and implications of the work of key sociological theorists in this period.
+On completion of the module, students should be able to identify, compare and critically assess the theoretical approach, substantive analyses and implications of the work of key sociological theorists in this period.